Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

-\begin{theorem} Fix $K$ to be some strongly quasipositive topologically slice knot.
-Let $\S_0:=S_1\sqcup S_2$ be the surface link pictured in Figure~\ref{fig:infinitefamily}.
-Let $C$ be the curve on $S_2$ illustrated in Figure~\ref{fig:infinitefamilytopslicedisk}.
-For each $n\in\N$, let $J_n$ be a knot whose Alexander polynomial has $n$ irreducible factors counted with multiplicity $($e.g.\ $J_n$ may be an $n$-fold connected sum of trefoil knots$)$.
-Let $\S_n:=\S(C;J_n,1)$.
+\begin{thm:intro-surface-links} Let $K$ be a strongly quasipositive topologically slice knot and let $\S_0$ denote the surface link of Figure~\ref{fig:infinitefamily}.
+For each integer $n \geq 1$, let $J_n \subseteq S^3$ be a knot whose Alexander polynomial has $n$ irreducible factors $($counted with multiplicity$)$.
+Let $\S_n:=\S_0(\alpha;J_n,1)$, where $\alpha$ is the curve on $S_2$ illustrated in Figure~\ref{fig:infinitefamilytopslicedisk}.
 Then each $\S_n$ is Brunnian.
-Additionally, for $n\neq m$, we find that $\S_n$ and $\S_m$ form an exotic pair. \end{theorem}
+Additionally, for $n\neq m$, we find that $\S_n$ and $\S_m$ form an exotic pair. \end{thm:intro-surface-links}

-As stated above, the positive untwisted Whitehead double of the right-handed trefoil is one possible choice for $K$.
+The positive untwisted Whitehead double of the right-handed trefoil is one possible choice for $K$.
+The knot $J_n$ may, for example, be a connect sum of $n$ trefoils.